 This course is restricted to students with degree or certification plans in counseling.
 It is a supervised internship in an approved counseling environment.
 Written and oral reports are required.
+Application to the Counseling Program for field experience is required.

-Prerequisite: Completion of COUN 5739 with a grade of B or higher and approval from COE audit.
+Prerequisites: COUN 6639 with a grade of B- of higher.